11ty/11ty-website/docs/config.md

 ### Input Directory

-Controls the top level directory that we’ll use to look for templates.
+Controls the top level directory/file/glob that we’ll use to look for templates.
+Glob support was added in v0.6.0.

 | Input Directory |  |
 | --- | --- |